-In Slovakia, the Defence Ministry is planning to replace a large portion of its military’s equipment from the Warsaw Pact-era military equipment with new gear, preferably purchased from other NATO member states, local analysts said.
+In Slovakia, the country’s Defensce Ministry is planning to replace a large portion of its military’s equipment from the Warsaw Pact-era military equipment with new gear, preferably purchased from other NATO member states, local analysts said.

 "The government is bent on replacing Soviet-era equipment through the most ambitious acquisition and modernization drive in modern history," Michal Šimečka, a researcher at the Institute of International Relations (IIR) in Prague, said.
-"In the past year, Slovakia's Defence Ministry announced plans to purchase two Italian-made Spartan transport aircraft, Czech-made Bren rifles and nine UH-60M Black Hawk helicopters.
+"In the past year, Slovakia's Defensce Ministry announced plans to purchase two Italian-made Spartan transport aircraft, Czech-made Bren rifles, and nine UH-60M Black Hawk helicopters.
 The ministry also plans to acquire a new mobile air defense system." said Michal Šimečka, a researcher at the Institute of International Relations (IIR) in Prague., the Czech Republic.

-According to Šimečka, the crisis in Ukraine has provided Bratislava with additional political legitimacy to hike military procurement.
+According to Šimečka the analyst, the crisis in Ukraine has provided Bratislava with additional political legitimacy to motivate its hike in military procurement.

-Other acquisitions that have been mulled by the Slovak government include replacing the country’s Mikoyan MiG-29 fighter jets with a lease of eight Swedish Saab JAS 39 Gripen aircraft.
+Other acquisitions that have been mulled by the Slovak government include the plan to replacing the country’s Mikoyan MiG-29 fighter jets with a lease of eight Swedish Saab JAS 39 Gripen aircraft.
 However, a final decision is yet to be taken by Bratislava.

 Russia Main Security Threat

-In Ukraine, this year’s edition of its military doctrine is the first to clearly identify Russia as an enemy and aggressor.
+In Ukraine, this year’s edition of its the country’s military doctrine is the first in its history to clearly identify Russia as an enemy and aggressor.
 Ukrainian Prime Minister Arseniy Yatsenyuk said Sept.
-1 that his government is modernizing its armed forces, and its key military objectives include strengthening military ties with Washington and upgrading Ukraine’s naval capabilities with the construction of four corvettes.
+1 that his government is currently modernizing its armed forces, and its key military objectives include strengthening the military ties with between Kiev and Washington and upgrading Ukraine’s naval capabilities with the construction of four new corvettes.
 The procurement is expected to contribute to efforts by Kiev to hamper Moscow’s activities in the Black Sea.

-Russia’s increased military presence in Eastern Europe is reflected in the defense policies adopted elsewhere in the region. , and with more funds being allocated to military acquisitions by the governments of Eastern European allies.
+Russia’s increased military presence in Eastern Europe is also reflected in the defense policies adopted elsewhere by other countries in the region. , and with more funds being allocated to military acquisitions by the governments of Eastern European allies.

-Together with Latvia and Estonia, Lithuania is responding by increasing its military spending and awarding military procurements to other NATO member states, including the US, Germany and Poland.
+Together with Latvia and Estonia, Lithuania is responding to this by increasing its military spending and awarding military procurements to other NATO member states, including the US, Germany and Poland.

-The Lithuanian Defence Ministry recently unveiled its draft defense budget for 2016, with plans to increase the military expenditure to €574 million (US$634 million), which represents 1.48 percent of Lithuania’s gross domestic product.
-With the Ukrainian conflict amplifying its threat perception of Russia, the ministry said in a statement that it will focus on “developing priority capabilities and combat training.”
+The Lithuanian Defensce Ministry recently unveiled its draft defense budget for 2016, with plans to increase the country’s military expenditure to €574 million euros (US $634 million), which represents 1.48 percent of Lithuania’s gross domestic product.
+(GDP).
+With the Ukrainian conflict amplifying its the country’s threat perception of Russia, the ministry said in a statement that it will focus on "developing priority capabilities and combat training."

-"We will focus on the following priority areas: combat training and modernization of the Lithuanian Armed Forces’ units, and development of priority capabilities," Lithuanian Defence Minister Juozas Olekas said.
+"We will focus on the following priority areas: combat training and modernization of the Lithuanian Armed Forces’ units, and development of priority capabilities," said Lithuanian Defensce Minister Juozas Olekas said.

 Bulgaria, Poland Tighten Defense Ties